 Neither Michael nor Mary knows the other is stepping out on them, but they have their suspicions.
 One can only work late so many times before questions arise.
 But neither wants to be the one who lights the fire and invites speculation.
 Then again, maybe they enjoy this dance of deception; the spark in their marriage blew out long ago.
 Unfortunately, so did the spark of their affairs.
 Sex has once again grown routine.
 The only way to get it lit is to cheat once more, this time with each other.

 Ironically titled The Lovers, Mary and Michael and Michael and Lucy and Mary and Robert are anything but.
-Instead, they are slowly suffocating themselves and everyone around them—especially their rage-prone son, Joel (Tyler Ross)—in their beige colored suburban misery.
-It’s a familiar story but if writer/director Azazel Jacobs has any insights as to why and what it all means, he isn’t in any hurry to reveal it.
+Instead, they are slowly suffocating themselves and everyone around them—especially their rage-prone son, Joel (Tyler Ross)—in their beige-colored suburban misery.
+It’s a familiar story, but if writer/director Azazel Jacobs has any insights into why and what it all means, he isn’t in any hurry to reveal it.

 Though The Lovers is an interesting look at a marriage 25 years in, watching it is such a slog that any revelations or insights dribble pass without notice.
 Instead, we feel the agony of awkward silences and the pain of feeling trapped.
 Though the runtime is only 94 minutes, it feels much longer.
 Painfully long.
 Miserably long.
 Watching it, you might even want to step out on it and court a more interesting movie—hopefully something with a spark.
 Maybe you ought to.
 I doubt The Lovers would blame you.

 Produced by Azazel Jacobs, Ben LeClair, Chris Stinson

 Starring: Tracy Letts, Debra Winger, Melora Walters, Aidan Gillen, Tyler Ross, Jessica Sula